decentraland/documentation/content/creator/scenes/publishing/deploy-third-party.md

 Follow the steps below to upload your scenes to a Heroku server:

-1. Make sure you have the latest Decentralnd CLI version installed on your machine `npm i -g decentraland@latest`.
+1. Make sure you have the latest Decentraland CLI version installed on your machine `npm i -g decentraland@latest`.

 2. Create a [Heroku](https://dashboard.heroku.com/) account, if you don't already have one.